-Model organisms will be used at AMED for research from genetic, biological and physical (environmental) perspectives with the aim of clarify the following.
-The diverse and complex linking mechanisms among molecules/cells (populations), organs, and the entire body that are induced by multi-dimensional age-related changes; age-related disease mechanisms based on an understanding of aging over time; and mechanisms to control and suppress aging.
-Methods to control aging will also be developed.
-Based on the principles of and mechanisms involved in the body's robustness and resilience due to aging, research that contributes to understanding pathophysiology based on new concepts and ideas will be promoted.
+At AMED, model organisms will be used to discover the causes of aging from genetic, biological and physical (environmental) perspectives through the understanding of how multi-dimensional aging-related changes affect molecules/cells (populations), organs, and the entire body; research will aim to thereby elucidate diverse and complex linking mechanisms and age-related disease mechanisms based on an understanding of aging over time, and develop mechanisms to control aging.
+The programs will promote research that contributes to an understanding of pathophysiology through new concepts and ideas, based on the principles of and mechanisms involved in agingrelated changes in the body's robustness and resilience.
 This research is expected to lead to aging indicators based on an integrated understanding of aging control mechanisms; the discovery of factors involved in aging control; the creation of new innovations; the prevention of age-related diseases; and breakthroughs in treatments, with the goal of generating innovations that will help achieve a healthy and long-lived society where people can lead active lives.